googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

     - Nouns are often preferred to adjectives as they are words that commonly define larger concepts that allow related ideas to be defined under adjectives as instances.
 For example a hypothetical "Happiness" axis could have *Charming, Amused, Glad, Cheerful* instances.
 However, the rule of thumb when deciding on a name should be the one that makes the most sense to communicate effectively to end users.
     - The spelling should follow the Title Case. <a href="https://m3.material.io/" target="_blank">M3 Material Design</a> uses Title Case for axis names as they are proper nouns, we should be consistent.

-- **Axis tag is also essential.** The `tag` is used to specify an axis in font-variation-settings, CSS API requests, and in font file names to specify which axes are included in the font.
+- **Axis tag is also essential.** The `tag` is used to specify an axis in font-variation-settings, CSS API requests, and in font file names to specify which axes are included in the font, e.g. `Fraunces[SOFT,WONK,opsz,wght].ttf`
   - They are conditioned to four letters in length; ideally, they should work as an abbreviation or an acronym, trying to transmit the meaning of the axis as much as possible.
 However, sometimes the letter limitation makes it hard to comply.
   - It is suggested to use two letters per word for two-word axis names, and already used abbreviations should be consistent across axes.
 For example, if 'SH' was selected to abbreviate 'Shape,' it should be used only whenever possible.
   - The spelling should be in all CAPS.